The Passion of The Christ

 The film's acting, flashbacks, cinematography, audio and overall production are top shelf (esp. given the budget), but the presentation has flaws:

-- Some of the details aren't accurate. e.g., every major passion portrayal since the 70s has Jesus carrying only a crossbeam (not both), being nailed through his wrists (not hands, thought this is debated), crucified naked etc. Pilate was apparently nastier.
-It also associates Mary Magdalene with the adulterous woman (which could be, but's not in the Bible).
+- Some of the details aren't accurate. e.g., every major passion portrayal since the 70s has Jesus carrying only a crossbeam (not both beams), being nailed through his wrists (not hands, thought this is debated), crucified naked etc. And Pilate was apparently much nastier in real life.
+It also associates Mary Magdalene with the adulterous woman (which could be, but that's not in the Bible).
 Further, some of direct scripture lines are quoted in misplaced scenes.

 - The Satan character is portrayed effectively, as is Mary (though she's given an overbalance of screen time for being mentioned only once in all four gospels.)